kaipapar/kaipapar.github.io/software/neulatuntimittari/_posts/2025-11-11-whole-process-in-pictures.md

 ---
-title: The Whole Process in Pictures
+title: neulatuntimittari.01 the whole process in pictures
 tags:
     - en
     - records